Our Focus

 Council is continuing regular maintenance of parks along with upgrades to trails, paths, playgrounds, and accessible facilities.

 Plans also include improving access to open spaces within a short walk of homes and adding lighting to make parks safer and more usable for longer hours.
+2025/26 Capital Expenditure (CapEx) Program rollout is supporting some enhanced accessible infrastructure both paths and playgrounds.

 Garden beds, street trees, rubbish services, lighting, seating, and other amenities are regularly maintained.